9th8/up-to-date-real-world-haskell/6-using-typeclasses.md

 We could have used any name.
 The key is that, when you list the types of your functions, you must use that name to refer to instance types.

-Let\'s look at this in `ghci`.
+Let's look at this in `ghci`.
 Recall that you can type `:type` in `ghci` to have it show you the type of something.
-Let\'s see what it says about `isEqual`:
+Let's see what it says about `isEqual`:

 ``` screen